Why should I study German?

 German teaching minors need to take the foreign language pedagogy course, German 377, but are only required to take German 400 or 410, not both.

 All German minors should go abroad, but for teaching minors, that advice should be taken much more seriously.
 You probably can’t pass the German praxis exam without the high-level language ability that most students can only acquire through substantial experience living in German, Austria, or Switzerland.
 You should only plan to complete a German teaching minor if you have a plan to acquire this experience.

 You can if you are a German-speaking returned missionary or have had extensive non-academic experience with the German language, but in nearly all cases, taking German 202 and then applying for vertical credit for German 101-201 is a better option.
 You can apply for vertical credit in any advising center, and the process is quick and inexpensive once you’ve passed German 202.
 It’s even possible to take this course, apply for vertical credit, and complete a German cluster the semester you graduate.

 I want to go to Germany.
 What study abroad options in Germany are available through BYU-Idaho?

 At the moment, none - but don’t let that stop you!
 BYU-Idaho students can apply to the many programs offered through BYU-Provo, and to programs offered through many other universities as well.
 There is a huge range of study abroad programs out there, depending on your needs and your schedule.
 If you’re prepared to go, we’ll find one for you.

 I want to be a German tutor or a TA.

 Each semester, the German program hires 2-3 students as TAs.
-All TAs must have an excellent knowledge of the language, and preference is given to students enrolled in the German or German Teaching minor and who have completed German 321.
+All TAs must have an excellent knowledge of the language, and preference is given to students enrolled in the German or German Teaching minor.
 The tutoring center does its own hiring and training for tutors.